-You may not have heard of Starling Cycles before but they have something of a cult following amongst those who like ‘alt bikes’ and brands that are little bit more rarified than the big names.
+If you have not heard of Starling Cycles before, they have something of a cult following amongst those who like ‘alt bikes’ and brands that are little bit more rarified than the big names.

 Starling don’t have a huge fleet of models.
 In fact, before the Murmur there was only one Starling bike – the 27.5″ Swoop which came out in 2014.
 The Swoop is also a steel framed single pivot machine.
 The Murmur is pretty much the 29er version of the Swoop.

 Starling Cycles is owned and operated by Joe McEwan.
 Starling creates hand built, steel mountain bike frames with custom geometry.
 All of Joe’s bikes are built in his workshop at his home in North Bristol, UK.